jampow/UrlChanger/README.md

 ## How to use

-Add markers to your document
+Add markers to your html document

 ```HTML
 <div data-url="/some-url.html">